PasinduBhagya/Replication-Monitoring-Tool/README.md

 BCP Server Username | Username of the BCP Server that can be used to SSH Alias  | The name that will be visible on the Grafana Dashboard.

+Once the tool start its execution, each rule will be exectuted one at time.
+The tool will first log into the Local Server that is assoicated with the rule and collect md5 values.
+Then it will log into the BCP Server and collect md5sum values.
+Once this gathering is completed the analyzing part will start. the syncharoziation status will be determine by this phase.

+If any mistach of the directories on the rule was identified the Synctonazation status will be set to Failed and